MarinaAzevedo/MarinaAzevedo/README.md

 ## Hi 👋 I'm Marina

-I am a professional transitioning into the fields of Data Analytics and Data Science, leveraging my background in Management Control to uncover insights and drive data-informed decisions.
+I am a professional transitioning into the fields of Data Science and Analytics, leveraging my background in Management Control to uncover insights and drive data-informed decisions.
 I am passionate about turning raw data into meaningful and actionable insights.

 Let’s connect and explore the power of data together! 🚀